ga-wdi-boston/rails-api-many-to-many/README.md

 `bin/rails generate scaffold borrower given_name:string family_name:string`

+Let's check to see if our scaffolded code is correct.

-Let's migrate that in as well so we don't confuse ourselves if we have to rollback.
+Now let's migrate that in so we don't confuse ourselves if we have to
+rollback:

 `bin/rails db:migrate`